geneontology/go-site/graphstore/rule-runner/README.md

     sparta --out results.json http://rdf.geneontology.org/blazegraph/sparql

 Lastly, you can supply the `--schema` option and specify a schema file to validate Rules YAML files with.
-By default sparta will look in the `schema` directory in `rule-runner` main directory:
+By default sparta will look in the `metadata` directory in top level go-site main directory for `rules.schema.yml`:

-    rulerunner --schema my/schema/file http://rdf.geneontology.org/blazegraph/sparql
+    sparta --schema my/schema/file http://rdf.geneontology.org/blazegraph/sparql